 I worked my way through the University of Colorado at Denver with jobs ranging from security guard to loading dock worker, and earned B.A. degrees in Psychology and Communication.
-With my psychology undergraduate degree in hand, I worked in such glamorous places as detox facilities and a home to troubled teens.
-I also spent part of each week with the Denver Chapter of the Guardian Angels for five years, where I learned verbal de-escalation skills from the best in the business.
+After college, I worked in such glamorous places as detox facilities and a home to troubled teens.
+I also spent part of each week with the Denver Chapter of the Guardian Angels for five years, where I learned conflict resolution skills from the best in the business.

 Having grown up and worked in colorful environments, I took a special interest in violence prevention.
 Prior to graduate school, I offered training to companies and government organizations, and as part of my doctoral program I designed a violence prevention curriculum for a traumatic brain injury rehabilitation center.
 Violence prevention remains a passion of mine, and I am proud to be cofounder of a group that offers martial arts and community safety training to adults and adolescents with developmental disabilities.